-Group therapy offers an alternative to one-on-one sessions with a therapist.
-It allows for individuals to work through their problems by sharing common issues in a confidential atmosphere.
-For some, it helps them gain support and realize they are not alone in their struggles.
+Are you looking for therapy with extra benefits?
+Group therapy is an alternative to one-on-one sessions with a therapist.
+It lets people work through their problems by sharing common issues in a group.
+Just like other counseling, it is confidential.
+The extra benefit is getting support from others.
+Group therapy can help people feel less alone in their struggles.

-In general, group sessions may consist of up to 10 people led by a trained psychotherapist.
-Group therapy can be used for many different conditions or situations.
+In general, group sessions may consist of up to 15 people.
+They are led by a trained psychotherapist.
+Group therapy can be used for many conditions or situations.

-Although it is natural to feel uneasy when talking about your problems to strangers, the interactive environment may make it easier than you think.
-Psychotherapists are trained to encourage trust, openness, and helpfulness among group members.
+It is natural to feel uneasy when talking about your problems to strangers.
+However, group therapy may be easier than you think.
+Therapists encourage group members to be trusting, open, and helpful.

-Although some groups are time-limited, running anywhere from 6-20 weeks.
-It is not unusual for people to stay in a group for a year, while others attend for a few months and do not return.
-It really depends on what you need or want from the group you join.
+Groups are often held for a set number of weeks.
+Some people will stay in a group for a year.
+Others may attend for a few months.
+It depends on what you need or want from the group.

-Group therapy often costs less than individual sessions.
-It is important to discuss payment before you start a group.
-Some insurance providers cover group therapy, while others will pay only for individual sessions.
+Group therapy often costs less than one-on-one sessions.
+Discuss payment before you start a group.
+Some insurance providers cover group therapy.
+Others will pay only for one-on-one sessions.

-Keep an open mind by discussing any fears with the therapist prior to starting group therapy.
-This will make your group experience a positive one.
-At first, it may be unsettling to share your feelings with others, but group therapy can promote healthy change and provide you with valuable insight into your life.
+You may have concerns about group therapy.
+Talk to your therapist before starting the group.
+This will help make your group experience a positive one.
+At first, it may be hard to share your feelings with others.
+However, group therapy can promote healthy change.
+It can give you valuable insight into your life.

 American Psychological Association

 Mental Health America